Outpatient hospice service

 Contents of the preparation course

-If you are interested, we invite you to contact us to arrange a meeting to get to know each other.
+If you are interested, we cordially invite you to contact us to arrange an introductory meeting.
+The contribution towards expenses is 20 euros.

 Do you need help and support?